Early Childhood Education (2 to 6 years old)

 Children need stimulating and age-appropriate experiences to reach their full potential.
 Up to the age of 6, a child´s brain thrives on exploring the world through games as well as building relationships with friends, teachers, family and community members.
 Child development is enhanced by the assortment of surroundings and forms of expression.

 The Early Years programme of the IB Primary Years Programme (PYP)*, provides carefully designed school environments to instigate interactions and discoveries.
-The Early Childhood Education syllabus at GIS Monza is inspired by the Reggio Emilia approach and taught in English.
+The Early Childhood Education curriculum at GIS Monza is inspired by the Reggio Emilia approach and taught in English.

 The Reggio Emilia approach is based on the image of the child with strong developmental potential and advocates developing children´s innate creative potential.
 Reggio Emilia Educators have drawn together concepts from several different fields, such as philosophy, architecture, science, literature and visual communication, to present a wider world to children.
 The classroom offers a variety of materials and exploration spaces for children to learn through play.
 Young students are inspired to use their hands, minds, and hearts to experience and express themselves, while developing social skills such as sharing, self-discipline, and respecting their colleagues.